 The huge continent eventually broke apart, creating new and ever-changing land masses and oceans.
 Have you ever noticed how the east coast of South America looks like it would fit neatly into the west coast of Africa?
 That’s because it did, millions of years before tectonic shift separated the two great continents.

-Earth’s land masses move toward and away from each other at an average rate of about 0.6 inch a year.
+Earth’s land masses move toward and away from each other at an average rate of about 1.5 centimeters (0.6 inches) a year.
 That’s about the rate that human toenails grow!
-Some regions, such as coastal California, move quite fast in geological terms — almost two inches a year — relative to the more stable interior of the continental United States.
+Some regions, such as coastal California, move quite fast in geological terms — almost 5 centimeters (two inches) a year — relative to the more stable interior of the continental United States.
 At the “seams” where tectonic plates come in contact, the crustal rocks may grind violently against each other, causing earthquakes and volcano eruptions.
 The relatively fast movement of the tectonic plates under California explains the frequent earthquakes that occur there.